 Questions to Ask a Financial Advisor Before Hiring Them

-The interview is your chance to learn about a financial advisor’s qualifications, fees, investment strategy, and the way they relate to clients.
-However, before you start asking them questions about any of these subjects, there’s one question you need to ask yourself: What are you looking for in an advisor?
+The interview is your chance to learn about a financial advisor’s qualifications, fees, and investment strategy, as well as the way they relate to clients.
+However, before you start asking them questions about any of these subjects, there’s one key question you need to ask yourself: What are you looking for in an advisor?

 Thinking about these questions ahead of time will give you a good idea of what you want from a financial advisor.
 As you work your way down this list of questions during the interview, you’ll know what kind of answers you want to hear.